Today in European history: the Battle of Kosovo (1389)

 The successive defeats at Pločnik and Bileća should have stymied the Ottomans’ advance for a short time, but a dispute involving an Ottoman vassal quickly brought them back into the western Balkans.
 The vassal in question was the ruler of Zeta (more or less modern Montenegro), Đurađ II (d.
 1403).
 He got into a spat with Tvrtko I (d.
 1391), the King of Bosnia (who also claimed to be king of Serbia).
 Murad probably saw an opening to subjugate Bosnia, so he once again led his army west.
 However, to get to Bosnia, or to get to the Serbian principality ruled by Vuk Branković (d.
 1397), another potential Ottoman target, Murad’s army had to go through Lazar’s territory.
 Lazar decided to meet him, joined by Branković—and I don’t mean in a friendly, “welcome to the neighborhood” kind of way.

 As I said, not much is directly attested in terms of how the battle proceeded.
 Lazar presumably chose the site, so he had the advantage in that sense.
 The Ottoman army probably outnumbered the Serbs, but not overwhelmingly (upper estimates suggest maybe 40,000 men vs. around 30,000).
 It’s important to understand that this was not the Ottoman army you might be familiar with from later Ottoman history.
-It was not a gunpowder-heavy army, it was not infantry-dominated, and the famous Janissary Corps was at this point very small, not much more than an imperial bodyguard.
+It was not a gunpowder-heavy army, it was not infantry-dominated, and the Janissaries were at this point a very small force, not much more than an imperial bodyguard.
 This was a cavalry-centric force where the infantry was expected to absorb the enemy attack at the center while the cavalry rode around the field and did most of the damage.
 Lazar’s army would have been similarly cavalry-oriented.

 Unfortunately, one of the details that’s too sketchy to say much about is precisely how Lazar was killed.
 We know that the fighting was very fierce and that both armies inflicted substantial damage on each other, and the tide didn’t really shift decisively in the Ottomans’ favor until Lazar fell and, subsequently, Branković fled the field.
 At that point the Serbian army began to break.
-We are a little better informed about the death of Murad, though this story has probably gotten somewhat lost in the legend that grew up around it.
-It seems that under a plan devised before the battle, one Serbian knight named Miloš Obilić rode to the Ottoman lines declaring his intention to defect.
+We are a little better informed about the death of Murad, though this story has probably gotten somewhat lost in the Serbian legend that grew up around it.
+According to the legend, one Serbian knight named Miloš Obilić rode to the Ottoman lines declaring his intention to defect.
 He was then given an audience with Murad, at which point he pulled out a dagger and killed the Ottoman ruler before being killed himself.
-Following the battle Miloš, alongside Lazar, became a Serbian national hero, and his legend was used to particularly ugly effect during the Serbian ethnic cleansing campaigns in Bosnia and Kosovo in the 1990s.
+The Ottoman version is a bit less dramatic—it has Murad being killed by a group of Serbs while surveying the field after the battle was more or less over.
+Whichever version is correct the figure of Miloš (alongside Lazar) became a Serbian national hero, and his legend was used to particularly ugly effect during the Serbian ethnic cleansing campaigns in Bosnia and Kosovo in the 1990s.

 The final result of the battle was mutual destruction.
 Both armies were gutted and both leaders lay dead on the field.
 What determined the outcome was the fact that the Ottomans had the capacity to absorb the loss of nearly an entire army and simply replace it, a capacity that Serbia couldn’t match.
 Bosnia, somewhat surprisingly, remained out of Ottoman hands until the 1460s, though Tvrtko I’s already dubious claim to the kingship of Serbia was rendered totally fictitious when Stefan Lazarević (d.
 1427), Lazar’s son and successor, put Serbia under Ottoman protection.
 Given the shape his army was in, Lazarević really had no choice but to become an Ottoman vassal.
 And with that, there ceased to be any principality in the Balkans strong enough that it could realistically hope to ward off Ottoman domination.